xaya/xid/doc/rpc.md

 ## <a id="rpc">RPC Methods</a>

-When run, the Xid daemon `xid` exposes a
+When run, the XID daemon `xid` exposes a
 **[JSON-RPC 2.0](https://www.jsonrpc.org/)** interface
 over HTTP on a local port (the port number is specified in its invocation).